dagartga/Boosted-Models-for-Parkinsons-Prediction/README.md

 - updrs 4 was dropped due to too few samples for training

 ### Project Write-Up
+This project write-up contains the most detailed description of the EDA, data preprocessing techniques, model tuning techniques, and model performance. **Please read it get a full understanding of this project.**

 [Comparison of Three Boosting Models on Parkinsons Prediction](https://dagartga.github.io/parkinsons_project/)

 ### Data Source